 Then, it is important to diagnose the problem to make your extender up and running.

 - Check if your Netgear extender is receiving proper power supply or not.
 Also, the wall socket you are using to plug in your device shouldn’t be damaged.

 - Properly connect your main router to the Netgear extender.
 The Ethernet cable you are using to connect your devices shouldn’t be damaged or dusty.

 - The power, router, and client link LED should be stable on your device during Netgear extender setup.

-- Turn off other Bluetooth and WiFi devices in home during the installation of your Netgear WiFi range extender.
+- Turn off other Bluetooth and WiFi devices in the home during the installation of your Netgear WiFi range extender.

 - Place your router and Netgear WiFi extender away from devices that produce heat.
 Such devices are refrigerator, stabilizer, microwave, etc. Doing so will save your devices from overheating.

 - Also, choose a place for your main router and Netgear extender that is away from kitchen appliances, thick walls, and metal gadgets.
-Doing so might solve signal-interference issue.
+Doing so might solve the signal-interference issue.

 - Power cycle your Netgear extender, main router, and WiFi-enabled devices.